adithya-077/FlightDelayML/README.md

-The objective of this project is to predict the flight delay based on the data of 15 airports (refer in Table 1) in the United States of America using a pipeline model.
+The objective of this project is to predict the flight delay based on the data of 15 airports in the United States of America using a pipeline model.
 The project involves an extensive data acquisition and data preprocessing of flight and weather data.
 A pipeline consisting of a classifier and a regressor was modeled, built, and analyzed to predict the departure delay of flight.
 This